Coronavirus & Children Accessing Healthcare

 COVID-19 updates and information in British Sign Language can be accessed on SignHealth’s website.

 Children accessing healthcare during COVID-19

-Health services are open as usual, however some services are being delivered differently — for example you may be offered a telephone or video consultation with your GP in the first instance rather than an automatic face-to-face appointment.
+Health services are open, however some services are being delivered differently — for example you may be offered a telephone or video consultation with your GP in the first instance rather than an automatic face-to-face appointment.
 Do not delay calling your GP if you are concerned about your child’s health.
 If you need immediate assistance, dial 999 or attend A&E. Hospital is still the safest place for your child if they are seriously ill.
-Accident and Emergency services for children in Camden are now based at the Whittington Hospital and the Royal Free Hospital.
-At present UCLH children and young people’s emergency department is redirecting patients to alternative local hospitals.

 I’m concerned about coronavirus

 - Coronavirus is unlikely to make your child unwell, but other illnesses may make your child severely unwell.